HomeCricBlogThe Rise in Popularity of Women’s Cricket

 The Rise in Popularity of Women’s Cricket | Discussing the rise in popularity and growth of women’s cricket

 Cricket is one of the most popular sports in the world and it’s the national sport of a number of countries.
 The most famous occasions in the sport are traditionally associated with men’s game.
-However, women’s cricket has become more popular in recent years, according to data shared by just gamblers that have listed data for betting operators in the region, such as in this review for Dafabet confirming this.
+However, women’s cricket has become more popular in recent years, with the rise of T20 leagues and increased competitiveness in international cricket.

 This growth in popularity started in earnest with the inauguration of the Women’s Big Bash League (BBL) in Australia in 2015.
 This Twenty20 competition has a significant following across the world and some of the matches are screened live by Seven Network and Fox Cricket.
 Australia is not the only country to be making big strides in women’s cricket.
 Nations like India and England and also investing in the development of a game that has come a long way since the first matches were played in the 18th century.